jjyao/jjyao.github.io/source/about/index.markdown

 Welcome to my personal blog.
 My name is Jiajun Yao（姚嘉俊）and you can call me Jerome.
 I was born in Suzhou, China.
 Now I'm studying in Software Institute, Nanjing University.

-I like reading, thinking, watching movies and biking.
+I like reading, thinking, watching movies especially documentary and biking.
 In my field, I'm interested in C++, C, Linux, DBMS and some other underling technologies.
+I'm also interested in history, Buddism, psychology and philosophy.

 You can contact me via:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Email: jeromeyjj@gmail.com